idefix-code/idefix/doc/source/reference/outputs.rst

   // Analyse data to produce an ascii output void Analysis(DataBlock & data) {
-    // Copy data on Host
+    // Mirror data on Host
     DataBlockHost d(data);

+    // Sync it
+    d.SyncFromDevice();

     // Get the field at some specific location real by = d.Vc(BX2,0,0,0);